opencoinage/opencoinage.org/faq.md

 characters, `+` and `/`, which are problematic in many contexts such as in filenames and URLs.
-Dropping these characters also improves token usability in many environments by enabling the autoselection of entire token strings when double-clicked, thus facilitating copy and paste operations.
+Dropping these characters also improves token usability in many environments by enabling the autoselection of entire token strings when double-clicked, thus facilitating copy-and-paste operations.

 [Base64]: http://en.wikipedia.org/wiki/Base64